launchdarkly/dotnet-server-sdk-redis/README.md

 This library provides a Redis-backed persistence mechanism (data store) for the [LaunchDarkly .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk), replacing the default in-memory data store.
 The underlying Redis client implementation is [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis).

+For more information, see also: [Using a persistent data store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).

+Version 3.0.0 and above of this library works with version 6.0.0 and above of the LaunchDarkly .NET SDK.
+For earlier versions of the SDK, use the latest 1.x release of this library.

-The minimum version of the LaunchDarkly .NET SDK for use with this library is 5.14.0.
-It has a dependency on StackExchange.Redis version 2.0.513; if you are using a higher version of StackExchange.Redis, you should install it explicitly as a dependency in your application to override this minimum version.
+It has a dependency on StackExchange.Redis version 2.0.513.
+If you are using a higher version of StackExchange.Redis, you should install it explicitly as a dependency in your application to override this minimum version.

-For more information, see also: [Using a persistent feature store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).

-## .NET platform compatibility
+## Supported .NET versions

-This version of the library has the following target frameworks:
+This version of the library is built for the following targets:

 * .NET Framework 4.6.1: works in .NET Framework of that version or higher.
-* .NET Standard 2.0: works in .NET Core 2.x, .NET 5.x, or in a library targeted to .NET Standard 2.x.
+* .NET Standard 2.0: works in .NET Core 2.x, .NET 5.x, or in a library targeted to .NET Standard 2.x or .NET 5.x.

+The .NET build tools should automatically load the most appropriate build of the library for whatever platform your application or library is targeted to.

 ## Quick setup

+This assumes that you have already installed the LaunchDarkly .NET SDK.

 1. Use [NuGet](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) to add this package to your project: